bll123/tcl-awthemes/README.txt

                       Changes the progressbar and scale widget styles, turns off the scrollbar grip and arrows.
   -ttkscale           Set the the [tk scaling] factor.

+10.0.0 (2020-12-2)
+   - option database is always updated.
+The text widget colors will default to -entry.
+   - add ttk::theme::<theme> package names so that the option db can be used to set the theme and the old setTheme and ttk::themes procedures may be used.
+   - theme name changes to prevent conflicts with the originals. arc -> awarc, black -> awblack, breeze -> awbreeze, clearlooks -> awclearlooks, winxpblue -> awwinxpblue,

 9.5.1.1 (2020-11-16)
    - update licensing information